hamzah10999/Hamzah-DevOps-Lab/1-Kubernetes-Getting-Started.md

 # Kubernetes Hands-On Exercise Series

-Welcome to **Exercise-1 Kubernetes (K8s) exercises!**
+**Exercise-1 Kubernetes (K8s) exercise!**

-These activities will help you understand the basics of how Kubernetes runs and manages containerized applications.
+This activitie will help us to understand the basics of how Kubernetes runs and manages containerized applications.

 ## Business Problem (Zepto Example)